CodingNomads/articles/fastapi-tutorial/fastapi-tutorial.md

 This is the object that will be used to actually fetch and insert rows into the database.

 > Aside:
 > Acute readers might notice that this model looks a lot like the Pydantic `Place` model you already defined earlier on.
 Aren't you repeating yourself?
 And indeed, there are many frameworks that avoid this dual definition.
 However, over the years backend engineers collectively learned that very rarely does the data stored in a database exactly match the desired representation presented to the user.
 Take a `User` object for example.
 You could define this model once, and use it to generate JSON to send to your endpoints for a user to consume.
 But it probably contains a hashed password, admin flags, and other sensitive information you don't want to be exposed, or aren't provided when the object is created.
-So somewhere (usually in a serializer) you would still have to create some exceptions to the one-to-one mapping.
+So somewhere, such as a serializer, you would still have to create some exceptions to the one-to-one mapping.
 This is so common that it makes more sense to decouple the database representation completely from the "schema" representation, even if it means repeating yourself sometimes!

 Next you should define some methods to insert and fetch places from the database.